L'Oréal Groupe Employer Statement

 L’Oréal’s gender pay gap action plan

-We will continue to conduct yearly gender pay gap assessments which cover base salaries, bonuses and other employment benefits by using a regression analysis.
-We systematically remediate any identified unexplained gender pay equity gaps and communicate openly on the organisation's proactive management of gender pay equity across all levels of responsibility.
+- Systemically remediate any identified unexplained gender pay equity gaps and communicate openly on the organisation's proactive management of gender pay equity across all levels of responsibility.

-We will continue to ensure that all candidates for management positions (from junior to top management) are interviewed by both male and female managers.
+- Ensure that all candidates for management positions (from junior to top management) are interviewed by both male and female managers.

-The business will enhance the current no tolerance policy on prohibiting and preventing sexual harassment and all forms of discrimination at the workplace by ensuring that all employees are required to complete sexual harassment and discrimination prevention training at least once a year and that non-disclosure agreements and private arbitration are prohibited.
-We will continue to ensure that a majority of employees agree that information on the procedure to report a concern regarding sexual harassment and discrimination is easily accessible to them, that they would not be retaliated against for reporting a concern and that the leadership would take appropriate actions in response to
+The business has a no tolerance policy of sexual harassment and all forms of discrimination at the workplace.
+All employees are required to complete sexual harassment and discrimination prevention training and L’Oréal prohibits non-disclosure agreements and private arbitration arrangements across any sexual harassment and discrimination claims.
+Most of our employees agree that information on the procedure to report a concern regarding sexual harassment and discrimination is easily accessible to them, that they would not be retaliated against for reporting a concern and that the leadership would take appropriate actions in response to incidents of harassment and discrimination.